huggingface/blog/moe.md

 Switch Transformer authors also revisit and simplify the load balancing loss mentioned in the sections.
 For each Switch layer, the auxiliary loss is added to the total model loss during training.
 This loss encourages uniform routing and can be weighted using a hyperparameter.

 The authors also experiment with selective precision, such as training the experts with `bfloat16` while using full precision for the rest of the computations.
 Lower precision reduces communication costs between processors, computation costs, and memory for storing tensors.
-The initial experiments resulted that `bfloat16` yielded more unstable for training.
-This was, in particular, due to the router computation.
-As the router has an exponentiation function, having higher precision is important.
-So, to mitigate the instabilities, full precision was used for the routing as well.
+The initial experiments, in which both the experts and the gate networks were trained in `bfloat16`, yielded more unstable training.
+This was, in particular, due to the router computation: as the router has an exponentiation function, having higher precision is important.
+To mitigate the instabilities, full precision was used for the routing as well.

 <figure class="image text-center">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/moe/04_switch_table.png" alt="Table shows that selective precision does not degrade quality.">